 Your vehicle may be equipped with a fully integrated electronic Trailer Brake Controller (TBC).
-The TBC assures smooth and effective trailer braking by powering the trailer's electric brakes with a proportional output based on the towing vehicle's brake pressure.
+When used properly, the TBC helps assure smooth and effective trailer braking by powering the trailer's electric brakes with a proportional output based on the towing vehicle's brake pressure.

-The TBC can only be used with electric trailer brakes (one to four axles) and not surge or electric-over-hydraulic types as these may lose trailer braking ability.
-It is the responsibility of the customer to ensure that the trailer brakes are functioning properly and all electric connections are properly made.
+The Ford TBC can only be used with trailers having electric-actuated drum brakes (one to four axles) and not hydraulic surge or electric-over-hydraulic types.
+It is the responsibility of the customer to ensure that the trailer brakes are adjusted appropriately, functioning normally and all electric connections are properly made.